anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

 Scientific Literature, Finance and Music/Entertainment, with 10 articles in each domain.
 The respective BLEU scores were calculated for each article in each domain as well as an overall BLEU score for each domain.

-Based on the results, we conclude that the GPT-2 model works best in the "Finance" domain whereas the T5 model preforms the best in the "Music/Entertainment" domain.
+Based on the results, we conclude that both the GPT-2 and T5 models preform the best in the "Music/Entertainment" domain.